 Another common trend in mid-life career changes is that the original path was chosen when people are young and passionate about a particular job and their optimistic expectations didn’t match up to the harsh realities.
 Schools these days encourage young people to think about their careers at an early stage and present exam “options” on particular subjects as early as 13 or 14 years old.

 Or it could be that you fell into your current career path “by accident”- taking a job due to proximity to home or the need for a steady wage, rather than by choice.
 Some folk follows a path in o a family firm or profession only to find that it’s not for them.

 How to deal with big changes in life?

 It could well be that the job you are in doesn’t match the natural abilities and interests that emerged as you advanced in years.
 The good news is that you’re never too old to consider a move into accountancy.

 If you are worried about how employers will view your change of career, then have no fear.
 There is no point staying in a post that makes you miserable because you worry about looking like a “job hopper”.
 The best employers are looking for people who are ambitious for growth and to learn new things – they are not looking for people who are willing to “settle” long after they’ve outgrown their job role.

-If you are considering changing tack to become an accountant, or maybe you are already in finance and business and thinking about a top-up degree, then you clearly want to move forwards.
-Mont Rose College in Ilford could be the best place to start
+If you are considering changing tack to become an accountant, or maybe you are already in finance and business and thinking about a top up degree, then you clearly want to move forward.
+Mont Rose College in Ilford could be the best place to start.